yihui/yihui.org/content/en/2013-09-30-testing-r-packages.md

 While I do not like the text comparison approach, it does not mean it is not useful.
 Actually it is extremely useful when testing text document output.
 It is just a little awkward when testing function output.
-The text comparison approach plays an important role in the development of **knitr**: I have a Github repository [knitr-examples](https://github.com/yihui/knitr-examples), which serves as both an example repo and a testing repo.
-When I push new commits to Github, I use Travis CI to test the package, and there are two parts of the
+The text comparison approach plays an important role in the development of **knitr**: I have a GitHub repository [knitr-examples](https://github.com/yihui/knitr-examples), which serves as both an example repo and a testing repo.
+When I push new commits to GitHub, I use Travis CI to test the package, and there are two parts of the
 tests: one is to run `R CMD check` on the package, which uses **testit** to run the test R scripts, and the other is to re-compile all the examples, and do `git diff` to see if there are changes.
 I have more than 100 examples, which should